 years-experience access-alumni-network airfare airport-pick-up assistance-with-application-process community-service-placement continuous-support cultural-trips domestic-transport emergency-support field-trips global-competence-certificate grade-transcripts host-family-placement housing individual-contact-person internship-placement language-instruction meals medical-insurance orientations-during-your-time-abroad other pre-departure-orientation product-materials re-entry-orientation school-dipolma school-materials school-placement school-transport school-uniform stipend teaching-materials vaccinations visa-and-passport-fees visa-application-assistance world-wide-presence

-Slovakia is located right in the geographic center of Europe and is an ideal place for you to experience high school and life at home with a host family.
-While attending high school in Slovakia, you’ll be completely immersed in Slovakian society and have the opportunity to learn the language and make lots of new friends.
-Its stunning ancient castles and natural hot springs may be what bring most tourists to the area, but this is your chance to dive deep into the culture of this young country and learn the real reasons for its beauty.
-Turn your day-to-day routine upside down and expand your horizons!
+Slovakia is an ideal place to experience high school and family life through a brand-new lens.
+While attending high school in Slovakia, you’ll be completely immersed in Slovakian society, having the opportunity to learn the Slovak language and make lots of new friends.
+Its stunning ancient castles and natural hot springs may be what bring most tourists to the area, but this is your chance to dive deep into the culture of this young country and explore the deeper layers of its vast beauty.
+You’ll be surrounded by a cross-section of cultures, as Slovakia is a landlocked country bordered by the Czech Republic and Austria to the west, Poland to the north, Ukraine to the east, and Hungary to the south.
+Step outside your comfort zone, shake up your routine, and broaden your horizons!

 Things to Know About Slovakia